 If you are being bullied and need advice please email Act Against Bullying on email@example.com.

-Offers ten keys for happier living for an insight into what helps people stay happy.
+Action for Happiness offers ten keys for happier living for an insight into what helps people stay happy.

 The National Attention Deficit Disorder Information and Support Service provide people-friendly information and resources about Attention Deficit Hyperactivity Disorder to anyone who needs assistance – parents, sufferers, teachers or health professionals.
 ADDISS provides information, training and support for parents, sufferers and professionals in the fields of ADHD and related learning and behavioural difficulties